Follow us

 Amazon vs Walmart: Which Platform Should You Join?

 The choice between Amazon and Walmart depends on your unique situation and business goals.
-If you’re a new seller without much e-commerce experience, then definitely go with Amazon.
+If you’re a new seller without much ecommerce experience, then definitely go with Amazon.
 It’s beginner-friendly, and you can become successful easily by using the right tools and best practices.

 If you’re a seasoned seller looking to expand your US customer base, consider Walmart.
 There’s less competition, so your brand will have better exposure.
 However, if you want to tap international markets, then stick with Amazon.
 You can offer international shipping or open a store in an international Amazon marketplace.

-Besides Amazon and Walmart, you should also diversify your e-commerce presence by creating your own website.
+Besides Amazon and Walmart, you should also diversify your ecommerce presence by creating your own website.
 Nothing beats having an online store where you can control the entire customer journey and own the collected user data.

-Building an e-commerce empire beyond just Amazon and Walmart is easier with Threecolts.
+Building an ecommerce empire beyond just Amazon and Walmart is easier with Threecolts.
 You can take advantage of tools that automate repricing, discover reimbursement opportunities, collect feedback from customers, seamlessly sync products between marketplaces, and more.
 Check out these solutions today.

-Browse through and read our other blog posts that are data-driven insights with our very own proprietary data and learn more on Mother's Day trends and best practices, Easter sales, price elasticity of demand, Amazon FBA fee changes, Amazon product title optimization, winter seasonal products, Amazon end of year sales, Valentine’s Day trends and best Amazon fulfillment centers by location and throughput.
+Browse through our blog and read our other posts and data-driven insights from our very own proprietary data.
+Learn more about Mother's Day trends and best practices, Easter sales, price elasticity of demand, Amazon FBA fee changes, Amazon product title optimization, winter seasonal products, Amazon end-of-year sales, Valentine’s Day trends and best Amazon fulfillment centers by location, and throughput.

 Learn with Threecolts